 This sub-section is located in the SE section of the main site and is bounded by the Gowlan River to the north and the main track to the east.
-The majority of this section is in active production and is bare peat.
+The majority of this section was in active production until recently and is a mosaic of bare peat and pioneer vegetation.
 A smaller area is considered production related cutaway and is re-vegetating with a mosaic of bare peat and Poor fen communities.
 This sub-section also includes some cutaway out of production that is dominated by Reedbeds (pPhrag).
 Some of this section (north-east corner) adjacent to the Gowlan River had high water-levels and was attracting large numbers of wildfowl and Whooper Swans.